 In December 2017, the US enacted the Tax Cuts and Jobs Act of 2017 (US Tax Act).
 The US Tax Act includes a number of significant changes to existing US corporate tax laws that impact the Company.
 These changes include, among other things, a corporate income tax rate reduction from 35% to 21%, a deduction for Foreign-Derived Intangible Income (FDII), and the elimination or reduction of certain US deductions and credits including limitations on the deductibility of interest expense.
 The US Tax Act also transitions US international taxation from a worldwide system to a modified territorial system.
-This modified territorial system includes the establishment of a minimum tax on certain payments from the Company's US subsidiaries to related foreign persons as a base erosion and antiabuse tax (BEAT) became effective in 2018.
-During 2018 and 2019, the US Internal Revenue Service issued various forms of guidance (e.g., Notices of proposed rulemaking and proposed/final Treasury regulations) implementing and clarifying aspects of the US Tax Act and other related topics, such as the BEAT, FDII, foreign tax credit computations, interest expense limitations under Section 163(j), and deductibility of interest and/or royalty payments made by US corporate taxpayers to foreign related parties in so-called "hybrid mismatch" arrangements under section 267A.
-The Company has considered all guidance issued and reflected any changes in the income tax provision for the year ended December 31, 2019.
-Additional guidance on many other aspects of the US Tax Act, and the finalisation of certain proposed regulations, is still in process and expected to be released in the near future.
+This modified territorial system includes the establishment of a minimum tax on certain payments from the Company's US subsidiaries to related foreign persons as a base erosion and anti-abuse tax (BEAT) became effective in 2018.
+During 2018, 2019 and 2020, the US Internal Revenue Service issued various forms of guidance (e.g., Notices of proposed rulemaking and proposed/final Treasury regulations) implementing and clarifying aspects of the US Tax Act and other related topics, such as the BEAT, FDII, foreign tax credit computations, interest expense limitations under Section 163(j), and deductibility of interest and/or royalty payments made by US corporate taxpayers to foreign related parties in so-called "hybrid mismatch" arrangements under section 267A.
+The Company has considered all guidance issued and reflected any changes in the income tax provision for the year ended December 31, 2020.
+Additional guidance on other aspects of the US Tax Act, and the finalisation of certain proposed regulations, is still in process and expected to be released in the near future.
+In addition, newly elected US President Biden and his Administration may propose changes to the US Tax Act, the potential scope of these changes to the Company is not yet clear.

 The preferential tax treatment that our PRC subsidiaries currently enjoy may be changed or discontinued, which may adversely affect our business, results of operations and financial condition.
-Nexteer Automotive (Suzhou) Co., Ltd., Nexteer Lingyun Driveline (Zhuozhou) Co., Ltd. and Nexteer Lingyun Driveline (Wuhu) Co., Ltd. are expected to maintain high-tech certificates, which will expire in 2020, 2021 and 2021, respectively.
+Nexteer Suzhou, Nexteer Lingyun Driveline (Zhuozhou) Co., Ltd. and Nexteer Lingyun Driveline (Wuhu) Co., Ltd. are expected to maintain high-tech certificates, which were scheduled to expire in 2020, 2022 and 2022, respectively.
+Early in 2021, Nexteer Suzhou will file an application for approval to extend its high-tech certificate through 2023.
 In order to maintain eligibility for the preferential income tax rate of 15%, the subsidiaries are obligated to meet on-going requirements.
 We cannot assure that we will maintain this preferential tax rate for future periods.
-Nexteer Automotive Systems (Liuzhou) Co., Ltd. receives a special "Go West" preferential 15% income tax rate, which ends in 2020, but may be continued by the Chinese government beyond this date.
-The Company intends to pursue this opportunity.
+Nexteer Automotive Systems (Liuzhou) Co., Ltd. receives a special "Go West" preferential 15% income tax rate, which was scheduled to end during 2020, but now has been extended through 2030.